ET-Legacy-Competitive/tutorial/README.md

 Tutorial for ET: Legacy competitive gameplay.
+Please refer to the Wiki section.